chris0103/java/README.md

 Java
 ==========

-This project holds all the personal Java programs for tools, study and other miscellanies.
+This repository holds all the personal Java projects for tools, study and other miscellanies.